15th Venice Architecture Biennale | Pavilion of Ireland

 Losing Myself – Ireland Pavilion at the 15th Venice Architecture Biennale

-The Pavilion of Ireland at the Arsenale features an immersive installation which presents the experience gathered by Niall McLaughlin and Yeoryia Manolopoulou when designing the Alzheimer’s Respite Centre in Dublin.
+The Pavilion of Ireland at the Arsenale features an immersive installation that presents the experience gathered by Niall McLaughlin and Yeoryia Manolopoulou when designing the Alzheimer’s Respite Centre in Dublin.

 Alzheimer’s Respite Centre, Dublin: View of the Quiet Room Over the Brick Wall © Nick Kane, 2011